 Getting Around Amsterdam

 There is no better way to see Amsterdam than renting a bicycle and seeing it from the local’s eyes.
-There are plenty of bike rental shops around the city, be prepared to spend roughly 10 euro per day to rent a bike in Amsterdam.
-We booked this bike tour and loved it, highly recommend!
+There are plenty of bike rental shops around the city, be prepared to spend roughly 10 euros per day.
+We booked this bike tour and loved it, highly recommend it!